MOSES * EGYPT * SPAETH

 And this man also finds a like structure in the dialogs of Plato. - http://www.plato-dialogues.org/

 But don't bother to mention my name as we came to disagree - He is French and the current social fad there is despise Christianity and America as a land of oppressed poverty by the super rich.
 But his research on Plato's dialogs as an ennead is very sound.
 Our research was independent.
 I had never looked at the dialogs in that way.
-But I immediatly recognised that he was right.
+But I immediately recognized that he was right.
 By the time of Plato the literary devise of the ennead had morphed... but was still the common form to use for such subjects. - Yup.
 Now it is time for me to vacation from the Byzantine Forum.

 RayK (Member # 1014) - forum 4.
 East-N-West at The Byzantine Forum,. - www.byzcath.org/cgibin/ultimatebb.cgi?ubb=print_topic;f=4;t=001207 - 11:14 AM - (14.9.2004)